-If so, plan to attend the annual School of Ministry Alumni Reunion immediately preceding the Landregan Lecture at 6:00 pm in Catherine Hall.
+If so, plan to attend the annual School of Ministry Alumni Reunion immediately preceding the Landregan Lecture at 6:00 pm in the Upstairs Dining Room of the Haggar University Center.
 Join fellow alumni in fellowship as we recognize the winners of the Dei Verbum and Lumen Gentium distinguished alumni awards.
 Visit the SOM Alumni Reunion webpage for more information.

 The Landregan Lecture Series brings to the University of Dallas campus nationally prominent figures, whose areas of expertise reflect the many interests that have animated University of Dallas alumnus Steven T. Landregan throughout his long, distinguished, and continuing career of service to the Catholic Church in North Texas.